Want to Help?

 Trustee/Directors need to have a range of skills and experience, who may have worked in the public or private sectors.

-Our Trustees meet for Board Meetings for approximately 3 hours, four times a year with two additional ‘Staff/Trustee Away Days’.
+Our Trustees meet for Board Meetings for approximately three hours, four times a year with two additional ‘Staff/Trustee Away Days’.
 Meetings are currently held near Lincoln.

 Trustee Role Description